×

 Cuprite Vs Zincite Luster

 A primary knowledge about Cuprite vs Zincite luster is useful in apparent identifications of these gemstones.
 Luster is the measure of light that gets reflected when incident on a finished cut gemstone.
 There are two major types of lusters: Silky and Adamantine.
 Since luster varies between two crystals of even the same gemstone, luster is limited to basic identification criteria.
 Cuprite exhibits Adamantine luster.
-Zincite, on other hand, exhibits Resinous and Subadamantine luster.
+Zincite, on other hand, exhibits Subadamantine and Resinous luster.